NickKeepKind/Laboratory-C-task-3/README.md

 🏷️ **Project Category**: I.E.K Kastoria Study.

-📝 **Project Description**: "BizTax Navigator" is a streamlined C program for calculating annual taxes of three businesses over four years (2020-2023).
+📝 **Project Description**: "BizTaxNavigator" is a streamlined C program for calculating annual taxes of three businesses over four years (2020-2023).
 It accepts yearly turnovers, computes taxes using predefined rates, and displays results in a 3x4 matrix format

 ⌨️ **IDE used:** Visual Studio Code